Almost two dozen people are employed at the Doughbox Bakery where everything is made from scratch by

 - Enter a drawing for your chance to win a Family 4 Pack of Tickets to Sauder Village

-Stop by the Doughbox Bakery to check out their new line of gift boxes to make your shopping easy for friends and family.
+Stop by the Doughbox Bakery to check out their new line of holiday gift boxes to make your holiday shopping easy for friends and family.
 Click here for a flyer with all the options available.

 Check out our Sauder Village Doughbox Chocolate Chip Cookies as featured in Midwest Living.